seattlerb/rubyinline/README.txt

 + inline_c_raw exists for when the automatic conversion isn't sufficient.
 + Only recompiles if the inlined code has changed.
 + Pretends to be secure.
-+ Only uses standard ruby libraries, nothing extra to download.
++ Only requires standard ruby libraries, nothing extra to download.
++ Can generate a basic Rakefile and package up built extensions for distribution.

 ** SYNOPSYS: